Battle of Bautzen (1813)

-In the Battle of Bautzen (20–21 May 1813), a combined Prusso–Russian army, that was massively outnumbered, was pushed back by Napoleon but escaped destruction, with some sources claiming that Marshal Michel Ney failed to block their retreat.
-The Prussians under General Gebhard Leberecht von Blücher and Russians under General Peter Wittgenstein, retreating after their defeat at Lützen were attacked by French forces under Napoleon.
+In the Battle of Bautzen (20–21 May 1813), a combined Prusso-Russian army, retreating after their defeat at Lützen and massively outnumbered, was pushed back by Napoleon but escaped destruction.
+Some sources claim that Marshal Michel Ney failed to block their retreat.
+The Prussians were led by General Gebhard Leberecht von Blücher, and the Russians by General Peter Wittgenstein.

 Prelude

 The Prusso-Russian army was in a full retreat following their defeat at the Battle of Lützen.
 Finally, generals Wittgenstein and Blücher were ordered to stop at Bautzen by Tsar Alexander I and King Frederick William III.
 The Russo-Prussian army was nearly 96,000 strong, but Napoleon had 144,000.
 Wittgenstein formed two strong defensive lines east of the River Spree, with the first holding strongpoints in villages and along hills and the second holding the bridges behind a river bend.
 Their left flank was anchored by the town of Bautzen and their right by a number of lakes.

 Napoleon had planned to pin down his enemies to their lines on the first day and then trap them with Marshal Michel Ney's troops the following day when they arrived.
 However, due to faulty reconnaissance, he became concerned that the Prusso-Russians had more soldiers and held stronger positions than they actually did.
 So Napoleon then decided he would not set up his trap until they had been softened up.